Are you heading out of town for a few days and need a way to keep your plants watered? Would you like to find an economical DIY option?

 I’ll also share a few of the cheaper store-bought options too, in case you don’t have time to DIY before your big vacation.

 I struggle with taking vacations because I know the amount of work I’ve put into my property.
-Sadly, it isn’t the larger gardens which usually suffer from your absence because they have more soil to pull from.
+Sadly, it isn’t the larger gardens that usually suffer from your absence because they have more soil to pull from.

-Instead, it’s the window boxes, hanging baskets, smaller gardens, and house plants which suffer.
+Instead, it’s the window boxes, hanging baskets, smaller gardens, and house plants that suffer.
 Keep your smaller plants from feeling the strain of your absence by using one of these easy DIY automatic watering systems:

 1. Plastic Bag Automatic Watering Systems